 2. Please note that if an individual receives preferential treatment, and/or a benefit or service because of the individual’s athletic reputation or skill, or pay-back potential as a professional athlete this may affect the student-athlete’s amateur status.

 Individual amounts vary between $2,500 and $10,000.
 Up to $100,000 in grants will be awarded in 2016.

 When are deadlines and other relevant dates?

 Online applications must be submitted by 5 p.m.
-EST on Friday, June 12, 2015.
+EST on Friday, March 11, 2016.
 Please note that it may take up to three months for a decision to be made on your grant application.
-Grants will be disbursed during the fourth quarter of 2015.
+Grants will be disbursed during the second quarter of 2016.

 Applicants will be judged on what information is available or provided at the time of application submission.

 Access the application here